ilya-kavalenka/RECSEN/docs/introduction.md

 }
 ```

-The SymbolClient processor is updated to have an id of string type to define a control flow for a subset of messages having the same value of SymbolRequest.Symbol and SymbolResponse.Symbol fields.
+The SymbolClient procedure is updated to have an id of string type to define a control flow for a subset of messages having the same value of SymbolRequest.Symbol and SymbolResponse.Symbol fields.

 ```
 proc SymbolClient(string) : Client